Flame Phantom Skull Silver Wallet Chain — 22-Inch Hand-Sculpted

 Questions You're Probably Asking

-On heavy denim or a leather belt — no. On chinos or dress pants with thin sewn loops, it could stretch or tear them over time.
-This chain assumes you're wearing workwear-weight fabric or riding gear.
+Heavy denim handles it fine; thin dress-pant loops don't.
+On chinos or slacks with narrow sewn loops, 190 grams could stretch or tear the stitching over time.
+This chain assumes workwear-weight fabric or riding gear.
 If your belt loops can hold a Leatherman, they can hold this chain.

 Q: Can I clip my keys to this instead of a wallet?